Skip to content

 Your pension fund may need more information from you if your older pension benefits have not been transferred to the LGPS.
 It is important that you read any letters from your pension fund carefully and give them the information that they ask for.

-The Government will be issuing guidance on how to treat transfers of protected benefits between different pension schemes.
-If you have transferred protected benefits, your pension fund will need this guidance before they can proceed.
-They will also need more information from the administrators of the scheme you transferred from.
+If your older pension benefits have been transferred to the the LGPS, your pension fund will need more information from the administrators of the scheme you transferred from.
 If your pension includes a transfer, it will take your pension fund longer to check it.

 Back to top Back to content menu